 3. Change management: If HSTA is unable to resolve an issue without modification of the application source code, the HSTA will change the ticket state to needing Change Control Board (CCB) review.
 The CCB, which will consist of the VA PM, Program Administrators, Healthcare System Technical Administrators, and designated VA IT/support staff, will prioritize and assign all application change requests to designated application developers.
 The application developers will estimate the amount of time needed to complete the work associated with the ticket, and the PM will allocate the ticket to a specific development sprint.
 Once the application development team completes and tests the work, they will mark the ticket resolved and perform the application release as authorized by the CCB.

-For a detailed explanation of change and defect management, see the eScreening Change Management Guide.
+For a detailed explanation of change and defect management, see the IRDS Change Management Guide.